ioccc-src/winner/1993/cmills/README.md

 trounce East in computer quiz game"):

-	"Since 1984, a contest has been held on Usenet for the most unreadable, creative, bizarre but working C program", Gates said.
+>	"Since 1984, a contest has been held on Usenet for the most
+>	unreadable, creative, bizarre but working C program", Gates
+>	said.
 "What is the name of this contest?"
+>

-	"Windows," shot back Gassee, naming Microsoft's premier product
+>	"Windows," shot back Gassee, naming Microsoft's premier product
-	- a product over which Apple sued Microsoft five years ago.
-Not the right answer - it's "The Obfuscated C Contest [sic]" - but it brought down the house of Apple partisans...
+>	- a product over which Apple sued Microsoft five years ago.
+Not
+>	the right answer - it's "The Obfuscated C Contest [sic]" - but
+>	it brought down the house of Apple partisans...

 [The expression on Bill Gates' face was a sight to behold, as reported to us by several who were there].

-You must set $DISPLAY in your environment or the program will dump core.
+You must set `$DISPLAY` in your environment or the program will dump core.
 This is not a bug as the author documented it as a feature.  :-)